 Jamie Richardson joined the Foundation in August 2008 as Program Assistant for the Department Education and Public Programs.
 In February 2016, joined the Communications and Marketing Department to oversee digital strategy, including the relaunch of jfklibrary.org in 2018; collaborations with Google Cultural Institutes, the National Archives and Boston-area museums; and social campaigns connecting archival material at the JFK Library to the present day.
 She is writer and co-host of the Foundation’s podcast, JFK35.
 She holds a B.A. from Smith College in Art History.

 Director of Development Events and Operations

 Sarina Sadana joined the Foundation in August of 2012 and has held various roles in the Development Department in event management, program development, donor relations, and operations.
 Her work includes producing, along with the entire Foundation team, the 2017 Centennial May Dinner and the 2019 JFK Space Summit.
-She also previously managed the New Frontier Network, the Foundation's program for donors with no living memory of President Kennedy, and provided project management for the Membership and Annual Fund programs.
+She also previously managed the New Frontier Network, the Foundation's program for donors with no living memory of President Kennedy, and the Membership and Annual Fund programs.
 Sarina holds a Bachelor’s Degree in English from Boston College.

 These positions are funded by the John F. Kennedy Library Foundation, but report to the Director of Archives at The John F. Kennedy Presidential Library and Museum.